tyler-technologies-oss/forge-upgrade/README.md

 ## Configurations

 Upgrades are run from a "configuration" file within this utility.
-The table below will help you decide which configuration to use based on the version of TCW/Forge that your project is currently using prior to the upgrade:
+The table below will help you decide which configuration to use based on the version of Tyler Forge™ that your project is currently using prior to the upgrade:

 | From      | To                        | Configuration
 | ----------| ------------------------- | -------------